 The majority of these larvae find a habitat wherever they have food to eat.
 They’ll seek out areas with rotting food, organic material, filth, and decaying matter, regardless of the source.
 You might even find them in a poorly kept kitchen among the spoiled food or even in pet food.
 To avoid a call to pest control, keep your home free of these insects by maintaining cleanliness.
 Never allow trash to be strewn through an area, and don’t keep any food past its expiration date.
 The best pest control is to clean up immediately after meals or after a mess is made.

 Typically, they seek out live tissue to live in as a habitat or eat from as a food source.
 However, there are extreme cases that may allow the insect to survive in a human body.
 Maggots in humans are rare, but it causes an infection called myiasis.
-This infection allows maggots to get in humans via contaminated food or direction through the anus, moving into the intestines.
+This infection allows maggots to get in humans via contaminated food or directly through the anus, moving into the intestines.
 The infection rarely occurs in the United States, but it is common in tropical regions like Africa and South America.

 Due to the brief larvae stage of the life cycle, this insect doesn’t typically have time to migrate.
 As an adult, flies can survive nearly anywhere.

 Due to their small size, maggots tend to be on the menu for many animals, including the rove beetle.
 Since they can remain in their soil stage for some time, they are used as food for beetles and other small insects.
 Their food typically includes waste, fruits, and vegetables that have overripened, fermented substances, and plant/animal matter in a state of decay.
 Only in extreme cases do maggots ever feed on tissues involving something living.

 The only threats seem to be the potential for being eaten or killed off in pest control.
 However, no conservation efforts are being made to protect them due to the nuisance of the fly.